Demilade Sonuga's blog

 Operands

-Like many other things in computer science, abstraction is used to make life easier: the register allocator doesn't need to care about the semantics of the instructions - the way registers are defined are used (and their constraints) are the only info we need.
+Like many other things in computer science, abstraction is used to make life easier: the register allocator doesn't need to care about the semantics of the instructions - the way registers are defined and used (and their constraints) is the only info we need.

 For a more in-depth look at the operand's info and its meaning, have a look at this.